kosuke/swift-opengl/README.md

 ## Usage

-Open Swift-OpenGL workspace in Xcode.
+* Open Swift-OpenGL workspace in Xcode.
 Run the App project to launch the Simulator.
+* Tap anywhere on the screen to reset the particle animation